meltano/meltano/docs/src/docs/command-line-interface.md

 ## `add`

-`meltano add` lets you add plugins (extractors, loaders, transforms, models, dashboards, orchestrators, transforms, and file bundles) to your Meltano project.
+`meltano add` lets you add plugins (extractors, loaders, transforms, models, dashboards, orchestrators, transformers, and file bundles) to your Meltano project.

 Specifically, it will:
 1. add the plugin to your project's `meltano.yml` file under `plugins: <type>s:`, e.g. `plugins: extractors:`,